ibm-cloud-docs/sell/software-catalog-details.md

 {: #catalog-keywords-api}
 {: api}

 You can programmatically add relevant keywords to your product by calling the Partner Center Sell API as shown in the following sample request.
-The example adds the `[ "virtual machine" ]` keyword to the product:
+The example adds the `["vm" "vsi" "virtual machine"]` keywords to the product:

 ```bash
 curl --request PATCH \